jmottster/newton/README.md

   * T - Toggle blob trails to show orbit path (doesn't apply to moons)
   * G - Toggle cursor and gimbal on/off
   * B - Toggle show info flag (name of blob above blob) on all blobs, this will impact performance
+  * Y - Toggle exaggerate planet sizes
   * H - Toggle show full details (when info flag is on) or just name (see MOUSE LEFT CLICK)
   * N - Toggle show info flag for planets only (ONLY when B is activated, doesn't include flagS turned on with MOUSE LEFT CLICK)
+  * U - Toggle exaggerate moon sizes
   * UP ARROW - Increase timescale (make time go faster)
   * DOWN ARROW - Decrease timescale (make time go slower)
-  * 1 - Start over based on options selected with keys 1 and 2
+  * 1 - Start over based on options selected with keys 4, 5, and 6
   * 2 - Toggle stat displays
   * 3 - Toggle auto save/load feature (if on, will save app state upon exit and reload it on next startup)
   * 4 - Toggle Start pattern between square and circular (see below)